icedcode24/portfolio24/readme.md

 Professional Portfolio24

 ## Description
-created a profeesional web portfolio using html and css to display About me, Work, Contact Me and resume Information.
+created a professional web portfolio using html and css to display About me, My Work, Contact Me and resume Information.

 ## Links